Learn How to Cut your Own Hair (& Save Millions)

 After I started paying for my own haircuts, I woke up one day, while I was still in high school, and said to myself, “You know what?
 I can do it better than they can!”.

 So I went out and bought myself a clipper set.
 At the time, I think it was $40-50.
-Here, we are, closing in on two decades later, and some of the best selling sets on Amazon are going for $20, $38, and $53!
+Here, we are, closing in on two decades later, and some of the best selling sets on Amazon are going for $20, $38, and $53 (I ended up recently upgrade to Wahl 84900 Icon Clipper for $47 and absolutely love it).
 In other words, you can cut your hair, for the next decade+ for the cost of one single paid haircut!
 You really don’t need to spend any more than this.
 I’m on my second set of clippers after almost two decades, and neither cost more than this.